Sbosvk/digibyte-wiki/framework/terminology.md

 A blockchain is a type of database that distributes and shares data between nodes on a network.

-On a traditional database, data are usually stored in tables as separate entries for each data point, but on a blockchain the data is grouped together as a collection in what we call blocks.
+On a traditional database, data are usually stored in tables as separate entries for each data point.
+On a blockchain the data is grouped together as a collection in what we call blocks.

 On a cryptocurrency blockchain, each data entry is a transaction.
 For a transaction to be broadcasted to the network, it first must go to what is called a mempool

-Each block has a specific storage capacity written into the code base, on the DigiByte Protocol the storage capacity of each block is 1 MB (or one million bytes).
+Each block has a specific storage capacity written into the code base.
+On the DigiByte Protocol the storage capacity of each block is 1 MB (or one million bytes).
 When a block has reached its storage capacity, transactions will have to keep queuing in the [**mempool**](#mempool).

 When a block is generated and broadcasted to the network, a [**hash**](#hash) is generated.
 When it's time for a new block to be generated, it uses the hash from the previous block combined with the new data in the current block to create a new unique hash, the process is the same for all new blocks.

 This data structure is what creates a irreversible timeline with inherently immutable data.
 If you attempted to go back to a previous block and change the data, subsequently the hash would also change, and all blocks after that would have to be re-validated.
 The difficulty to perform such an action increases with every given block.

-The notion of data being comprised as blocks and continuously broadcasted, is what gives blockchain its name, a chain of blocks.
+The notion of data being comprised as blocks and continuously broadcasted is what gives blockchain its name, a chain of blocks.

 ## Mempool